2ndSightLab/ai-tracker/issues.md

 🟡 added code to log dependencies not met not showing in diagram

-🟡 role deployment is using the wrong account id
+🟡 role deployment is using the wrong account id - need to be able to specifiy account + resource in dependencies

 🟡 backup delegated admin - look up backup account id